edHelper.com

 By Brenda B. Covert

-1 Amanda had a dream.
-She would grow up to be a famous chef.
+1 Amanda had a goal.
+She wanted to grow up to be a famous chef.
 She would have a closet full of those white hats and fancy aprons.
 People would line up and down the street for a taste of her world-famous apple pie.
 Her big brother would beg her to bake his favorite cake.

 2 Now, if she could only convince her mother to let her cook, she'd be on her way!
 To become a chef, one needs to practice preparing food.
 Amanda's mother allowed her to make peanut butter and jelly sandwiches and toast.
 Amanda longed to do so much more.
 Nobody would line up for peanut butter and jelly sandwiches.